Joshua Dariye

-Joshua Chibi Dariye (born 27 July 1957) assumed office as the Governor of Plateau State, Nigeria on 29 May 1999 during the 1999 Plateau State gubernatorial election on the platform of the People's Democratic Party (PDP).
-He was re-elected for another four-year term starting in May 2003, and was impeached in November 2006 though the impeachment was nullified by the Nigerian appeal court in 27 March 2007, a decision upheld by the Supreme Court the following month effectively returning Dariye to office for the remainder of his tenure.
+Joshua Chibi Dariye (born 27 July 1957) is a Nigerian politician who served as the senator representing the Plateau Central senatorial district from 2011 to 2019.
+He previously served as the governor of Plateau State from 1999 to 2004; 2004 to 2006; and from April to May 2007.

 Background

 In Horop, Mushere, Bokkos Local Government Area of Plateau State.
 Dariye was a businessman before becoming a politician.
 He was a strong mobilizer for the election of President Olusegun Obasanjo in the People's Democratic Party Primaries in 1999 as well as Obasanjo's re-election in 2003.
 At a regional level, he has chaired the Governors' forum of the States in Northern Nigeria.

 Political life

-Governor
+As Governor

 During his time as governor, he was arrested in London, England on 20 January 2004, with large sums of money.
 Serving governors have immunity from criminal prosecution and the Economic and Financial Crimes Commission (EFCC), an anti corruption agency of the Federal Government of Nigeria established to check corrupt practices was waiting for 2007 when his term in office would end to charge him to court for money laundering.
 He was accused of stealing about $9m of public funds and of money laundering.